mukul4u2005/weblogic-operator-on-openshift/README.md

 oc get route domain1-admin-server-ext -n sample-domain1 --template='{{ .spec.host }}'
 ```

-Once you have the host, going to `http://{{ host }}/console` will allow you to authenticate with the credentials created in step 13 above.
+Once you have the host, going to `http://{{ host }}/console` will allow you to authenticate with the credentials created previously.

 To get the host for the WebLogic application, run the following command: